alexgerdes/ask2elle/README.md

    ```
      This tells cabal to use local packages for building projects instead of fetching them from Hackage.

-4. Execute the following commands:
+4. WExecute the following commands:
     ```bash
     cabal install lvm --overwrite-policy=always
     cabal install Top --overwrite-policy=always